Stochastics

 Creating stochastic graphs

-with base set to the root of the share where we are putting
+With base set to the root of the share where we are

-our standardised outputs, here is an example function call, and the
+putting our standardised outputs, here is an example function call, and

 stone_stochastic_graph(base, "202310gavi", "YF", "IC-Garske",